The Power of Hugs: Benefits to Your Health

 In addition to the receiver, the person who’s giving a hug also benefits from its effects.
 And don’t forget…the positive benefits continue after physical contact.

-Emotional benefits of an embrace
+Emotional benefits of a warm embrace

-Studies have shown that hugs cause the brain to release endorphins, and this leads to better healing throughout the entire body.
-In addition to that, an embrace is a form of therapy that generates feelings of well-being, and can reduce blood pressure or even menstrual pain in women.
-A hug can also ease a headache, and reduce anxiety, stress, or depression.
-It may build self-esteem, calm the nerves, remind you that you’re not alone, cure insomnia, help you overcome fear, stimulate the senses, bring you joy, calm the soul, and some people even claim that it slows the aging process and helps control appetite.
-After all that, would you even consider asking, “What’s the use in getting a hug?”
+Studies have shown that hugs cause the brain to release endorphins.
+This leads to better healing throughout the entire body.
+In addition to that, an embrace is a form of therapy that generates feelings of well-being.
+Additionally, a good hug can reduce blood pressure or even potentially ease menstrual pain in women.

-Hugging another person also has positive physiological benefits to the body.
+Hugging another person also has positive physiological benefits for the body.
 The secretion of oxytocin, a hormone, is one of them.
 Oxytocin is known as the attachment or bonding hormone, and it’s not just for children – it improves the quality of life in people regardless of what their age is.

-Hugs also release other hormones like serotonin and dopamine, which have a sedative effect on the body, producing sensations of tranquility, wellness, and calmness.
-But most interesting is that this effect is not only produced during the embrace, but can persist for long after physical contact.
+Hugs also release other hormones like serotonin and dopamine, which have a sedative effect on the body.
+All of these effects together produce sensations of tranquility, wellness, and calm.
+But most interesting is that this effect is not only produced during the embrace, but can persist long after physical contact.